snowplow-incubator/scala-lru-map/README.md

 }

 val result = (for {
+  // When the size of the map exceeds 500 the least recently used element is
+  // removed
   lru <- LruMap.create[IO, BigInt, BigInt](500)
   fib <- IO { new Fibonacci(lru) }
   result <- fib.calc(100)